Mary Goodell Grant: Adult life

 After the Grant Smelter was lost in a fire in 1882, the couple relocated to Denver, where James Barton Grant relocated his business and built a new smelter under the name Omaha and Grant.
 The Grants' move to Denver likely also was related to James' ambitions to run for governor of Colorado.
 James Benton Grant ran and won that year's gubernatorial election.
-After her husband's gubernatorial inauguration on January 9, 1882, at the age of twenty-five and only two year's into her marriage, Grant became the first lady of the state of Colorado.
+After her husband's gubernatorial inauguration on January 9, 1882, at the age of twenty-five and only two years into her marriage, Grant became the first lady of the state of Colorado.

 During her time as first lady, Grant established herself in Denver's social scene.
 The gubernatorial inaugural gala she hosted at her newly-built personal residence on February 6, 1883 served as an effective social debut for her in Denver's social scene.
 She would go on to be a civic leader in the city for the next five decades.

 Before her husband left the governorship, Grant gave birth to her first son, Lester Eames, on March 21, 1884.
 She later gave birth to a second son and final child, James Benton Jr., on May 6, 1888.
 Lester Eames would grow up to work as an engineer, and would spend a significant part of his adulthood living outside of the United States before returning to the country.
 James Jr. (who would die on May 20, 1947) worked as a lawyer.